m0rphism/bsti/README.md

 ## Usage

-The following command will compile the project and its dependencies (if necessary) and typecheck and run the file `SOURCE_FILE`:
+The following command will compile the project and its dependencies (if necessary), and then typecheck and run the file `SOURCE_FILE`:

 ```bash